darshan-jain-29/ml-naive-bayes-working-demo/README.md

 Naive Bayes Algorithm can be used when you want to determine something based on past data/history.
 Following is an examples as per my understanding - If you want to differentiate between normal - useful emails and spam emails, you can use NB algorithm.

+The entire code is commented for better understanding.

-For using the above code implement the following 2 steps first
+Now, for using the above code implement the following 2 steps first

 1. pip install scikit-learn
 2. pip install nltk